 Why did assailants feel so strongly?
 Evidence is limited but sometimes it’s possible to form an opinion.
 For example, John Levett of Wychnor Hall cleared part of the village to expand his park.
 His nephew, Theophilus Levett, inherited the estate in 1799.
 When he discovered John Nicholson taking his game, he told him to keep out.
 Nicholson then wrote to Levett, threatening to kill him.
 His grievance possibly stemmed from the Levetts removing his right to access former common land.
 Anyway, in 1814, the 36-year-old Nicholson found himself in court.
 Levett paid for his defence lawyer and recommended him to mercy.
 Thus, Nicholson became a convict, bound for Australia.

 Poverty, harsh treatment, and festering grievances lay behind revenge attacks.
 Nevertheless, they rarely came to court.
 Even in the hunger protests of 1800, few farmers experienced significant loss.
-Two at Twyford awoke to find stacks of wheat on fire, while at Coton-in-the-Clay an arsonist fired Ralph Adderley’s barn.
+A fire set at John Briggs’ farm in the parish of Melbourne, spread to his house.
+Neighbours helped him save corn and hay and most of his furniture, but the Melbourne Estate had to replace the buildings, Again, two farmers at Twyford awoke to find stacks of wheat on fire, while at Coton-in-the-Clay an arsonist fired Ralph Adderley’s barn.
 Adderley lost oats, beans and wheat worth £200, and claimed compensation from his Hundred, a local administrative area.
 The judge supported his claim, and considered him a victim of protest against high food prices.

 Theft of food: Survival or Greed?